antranapp/Til/README.md

 - A command create a static website so that we can display the tils in Github Pages and also add some Full-Text-Search to that.
 - A command to create a PDF from a remote site and attach it to the til to preventing the information going away when the remote sites are not reachable or changed.

+If you have any interesting ideas, please tell me what you want to add by creating new issues or new PRs

+## 🍻 Resources
 There are some similar tools already existed if you want some alternatives:

 - An electron app: [https://github.com/seokju-na/geeks-diary](https://github.com/seokju-na/geeks-diary)